History of the foreign relations of the United Kingdom: Free-trade imperialism

 The Great Exhibition of 1851 clearly demonstrated Britain's dominance in engineering and industry, which would last until the rise of Germany and the United States in the 1890s.
-Using free trade and financial investment as imperial tools, Britain exerted major influence on many countries outside Europe, especially in Latin America and in Asia.
-Thus Britain had both a formal Empire (based on British rule) and an informal one (based on the British pound).
+Using free trade and financial investment as imperial tools, Britain exerted major influence on many economies, especially in Latin America and in Asia.
+Thus Britain had both a formal British Empire, and an informal one of British importers and exporters, shippers, investors and financiers based in most major ports around the world.